balqui/cantorpairs/README.md

 Ancillary project for a forthcoming initiative.
 Implements (a slight variant of) the Cantor pairing function and its projections.

 Not pip-installable as of today.
 Download the source.
+File src/cantorpairs.py suffices.

 Following relatively closely <https://en.wikipedia.org/wiki/Pairing_function>